 - A) One (1) Student or Senator shall be appointed to each active Academic Senate or Administrative Advisory Committee as specified in Appendix A of the ASUCSB Legal Code.
 The Committee appointment shall be recommended by the A.S.
 Committee on Committees, nominated by the A.S.
 President, and approved by the A.S.
-Senate for the term specified in Appendix A. - 1) Advertisement for applications to the Committees will begin the fifth (5th) week of Winter quarter. - a) In order to insure full consideration for Spring appointments, applications shall be received by Tuesday of the sixth (6th) week of Spring quarter.
+Senate for the term specified in Appendix A. - 1) Advertisement for applications to the Committees will begin the first (1st) week of Spring quarter. - a) In order to ensure full consideration for Spring appointments, applications shall be received by Tuesday of the sixth (6th) week of Spring quarter.
 Senate-Elect must submit a list of the top five (5) Committees that they are requesting into the Associated Students President-Elect at this time. - 2) Interviews will begin the fifth (5th) week of Spring Quarter and end in the seventh (7th) week of Spring Quarter.
 The interview process must consist of members of the Committees-on-Committees, A.S.
 President-Elect, and if necessary, with guidance from the currently acting A.S.
+President.

-President. - a) Preference shall be given to students at large except where otherwise designated in Appendix A or Article 18 of the ASUCSB Legal Code. - 3) The President-Elect shall submit the appointments to the Senate-Elect by the Monday of the eighth (8th) week of Spring quarter. - 4) Notification of placement will be sent out by the ninth (9th) week of Spring Quarter. - B) By week nine (9) of Spring Quarter, the Shared Governance Liaison shall organize an orientation meeting between in-coming and out-going Committee members. - C) In accordance with the University of California Nondiscrimination Statement, the President shall outreach to all students, including those of historically underrepresented groups, during the recruitment process.
-Their selection of these applicants shall be considered based on enthusiasm, dedication, and time commitment. - D) Duties of each undergraduate representative: - 1) Report a minimum of once per quarter to the Senate University Affairs Committee regarding the actions of the Academic Senate or Administrative Advisory Committee. - 2) Maintain a record of the Academic Senate or Administrative Advisory meetings and actions in a folder which shall be collected by the Shared Governance Liaison be passed on to the subsequent representatives. - 3) All students that sit on Academic Senate or Administrative Advisory shall submit a report to the Shared Governance Liaison after every Committee meeting. - 4) All Senate members that sit on an Academic Senate or Administrative Advisory shall request the minutes at the end of one week.
+- a) Preference shall be given to students at large except where otherwise designated in Appendix A or Article 18, Section 2 of the ASUCSB Legal Code. - 3) The President-Elect shall submit the appointments to the Senate-Elect by the Monday of the eighth (8th) week of Spring quarter. - 4) The Shared Governance Coordinator shall send notification of placement by the ninth (9th) week of Spring Quarter. - B) By week nine (9) of Spring Quarter, the Shared Governance Coordinator shall organize an orientation meeting between in-coming and out-going Committee members. - C) In accordance with the University of California Nondiscrimination Statement, the President shall outreach to all students, including those of historically underrepresented groups, during the recruitment process.
+Their selection of these applicants shall be considered based on enthusiasm, dedication, and time commitment. - D) Duties of each undergraduate representative: - 1) Report a minimum of once per quarter to the Senate University Affairs Committee regarding the actions of the Academic Senate or Administrative Advisory Committee. - 2) Maintain a record of the Academic Senate or Administrative Advisory meetings and actions by submitting regular online reports, which shall be codified by the Shared Governance Coordinator and University Affairs Committee Chair and be passed on to the subsequent representatives. - 3) All students that sit on Academic Senate or Administrative Advisory Committees shall submit a report to the Shared Governance Coordinator and University Affairs Committee after every Committee meeting. - 4) All students that sit on Academic Senate or Administrative Advisory Committees shall hold one (1) office hour during Week 4 of each quarter.
+These office hours shall be widely publicized to the campus community. - 5) All students that sit on Academic Senate or Administrative Advisory Committees shall attend a Shared Governance Banquet during Winter Quarter to outreach with the campus community and to present briefly on their committee's activities.